U.K. Legal Opportunities

 When to Apply

 Applications should be made using our U.K. electronic application form.
-Applications to commence solicitor training in September 2022 are now open and will be accepted until 15 July 2020.
-Interviews will take place in August/September 2020.
+Applications to commence solicitor training in September 2022 have now closed.
+Applications to commence solicitor training in September 2023 will open in mid-December 2020 and will be accepted until 15 July 2021.
+Interviews will take place in August/September 2021.

 Why Choose Faegre Drinker?